 Already the nomination is a distinction and keeps the whole achievement beyond the award ceremony:

-• Integration in our media work (Nominees, Winner)
+• Inclusion in our media work (nominees, winners)

-• Publicity on our communication channels (Nominees, Winner)
+• Promotion on our communication channels (nominees, winners)

-• Portrayal with expert justification in our Hall of Fame (Nominees, Winner)
+• Portrayal with expert justification in the Hall of Fame (nominees, winners)

-• Access to the new Design Retreat format (exclusively Nominees & Winners of the Young Professionals category)
+• Invitation to the new Design Retreat format (Winner Young Professionals)

 Newsletter